vavardan/OCI-DNS-view/Deployment.md

 &nbsp;

 **Step 3**.
-Run the stack with the updated Network Configuration, which now includes the Private DNS objects.
+Run the stack with the updated Network Configuration json, which now includes the Private DNS objects.

 &nbsp;